 Requirements can be introduced in different phases of the development process for different reasons.
 They could be introduced by marketing people, control engineers, system engineers, software engineers, Driver/OS developers, basic software developers or hardware engineers.
 This leads to the fact that requirements have many sources, and requirements are of many types (at different levels of detail) and have several relations between them.
 Under these conditions the number of requirements can become quickly unmanageable if appropriate management does not exist.
-Note that, requirements are organized hierarchically through several kinds of refinement relations.
+Note that, requirements can change during the project development and the changes should be taken into account.
+Requirements are organized hierarchically through several kinds of refinement relations.